 The case for urban agriculture

-Food is a central part of culture, and at a fundamental level, our bodies need it to survive.
+Food is a central part of so many cultures around the world.
+And at a fundamental level, our bodies need it to survive.
 However, food production can be quite removed, even absent, from our daily lives, with much of the population living in urban areas far from distant agricultural regions.
+Could urban agriculture be the answer to this disconnect?

 Dr Joshua Zeunert, a landscape architect and urban designer from the University of NSW School of Built Environment, says many people have an “urban disconnect” from our food systems, with a growing divide between food consumption and food production.